December 9 & 10, 2015 -- 9:00AM to 4:00PM both days

 Application and Selection

-Participants will receive a $500 stipend for full participation in the three-day institute.
 Anyone holding a faculty teaching appointment at Dartmouth at any rank (Arts and Sciences, Engineering, Tuck and Geisel) is eligible to apply.
+Participants will receive a $500 stipend for full participation in the two-day institute.

-Applicants accepted into this year's Institute will be notified by November 14, 2014.
+Those applicants accepted into this year's institute will be notified by November 7, 2015.

 "ALI is a phenomenal asset to this college.
 I not only learned valuable practical content, but I also find myself sharing these ideas with my colleagues in informal discussions.
 It's rare to have a two-day workshop have such a strong positive impact."

 "All in all, the Institute ranks among my most productive professional education experiences."

 "I do not think I could overstate how much the experience, authority, authenticity, intelligence, commitment, and enthusiasm of the facilitators and other participants defined my ALI experience.
 They helped me see how these techniques could be used and gave me the sense that it would be OK to try using them."

 "The ALI was a transformative experience for me.
 With no formal training in teaching methodology, the most useful component was overall, big picture, course design."

 "Great program!
 I wish it had been available when I started teaching."